Samsung/tizen-docs/docs/application/design/mobile/design-patterns/widgets.md

 <a name="interactive-widgets"></a>
 ## Interactive Widgets

 Interactive widgets allow users to access the main features of certain apps without launching them.
-Interactive widgets may allow users to change an app’s settings, and then the changes will be reflected immediately to the app and the widget itself.
+Interactive widgets may allow users to change an app's settings, and then the changes will be reflected immediately to the app and the widget itself.

 <img src="media/4.4.1_c.png" alt="Interactive widget – Contacts" width="260px" />